Valuable details of report requirements and helpful hints on preparing a successful written report.

 Written Report Specifications

-Times, Times New Roman, or TMS Roman (If unavailable, a similar type with serifs is preferred over sans serif).
+- Font: Times, Times New Roman, or TMS Roman (If unavailable, use a similar serif type).

 Size: 12 point